devanshm96/EmployeeManagementSystem/README.md

 # Employee Management System

 A Django REST API and web interface for managing employees and departments.
-This system provides a comprehensive solution for tracking employees, their departments, and related information.
+This system provides a simple solution for tracking employees, their departments, and related information.

 ## Live Demo